yottatsa/apricot-mem/README.md

 ## ToDo

 * Loading caps on signal lines
-* Board a bit tight near the floppy, trim the right side
 * Move GAL to the left so it will be accessible without pulling the card
 * Move testpoints to the bottom/make them THT, as it will make it more accessible from the case
 * 3D-print a frame to hold the card in place